LeoFu9487/push_swap_tester/README.md

 ### Debug

-To generate and visualize how your program sorts random numbers, run
+To generate random numbers and visualize how your program sorts them, run

 ```bash debug.sh <stack size>```